core-wg/core-problem-details/draft-ietf-core-problem-details.md

 with the policy "expert review" ({{Section 4.5 of -ianacons}}).

-The expert is instructed to attempt making the registration experience as close to first-come-first-served as reasonable achievable, but checking that the reference document does provide a description as set out below.
+The expert is instructed to attempt making the registration experience as close to first-come-first-served as reasonably achievable, but checking that the reference document does provide a description as set out below.
 (This requirement is a relaxed version of "specification required" as